SFDO-Community-Sprints/DataGenerationToolkit/docs/EDASampleInstructions.md

 To load snowfakery data into a Salesforce org, you also need to install the Salesforce CLI and CumulusCI and connect to a Salesforce Dev Hub org.
 Follow this [Trailhead module](https://trailhead.salesforce.com/content/learn/modules/cumulusci-setup) to get set up.

 ### Generate Data in a Scratch Org
-1. Navigate to the root folder of the project that is organized wtih source format.
+1. Navigate to the root folder of the project that is organized with source format.

 1. Initialize CumulusCI configuration in the project